DamianoP/confusionMatrixGenerator/README.md

 # Confusion Matrix Generator
 Live example here: [https://www.damianoperri.it/public/confusionMatrix/index.html](https://www.damianoperri.it/public/confusionMatrix/index.html)

-If you found this page helpful and appreciate the project I have developed, I would be grateful if you could reference my work in your next publication<br>
+If you found this page useful and appreciate the project I have developed, I kindly ask that you reference the work for which this tool was created in your next publication:<br>
 <i>Perri, D.; Simonetti, M.; Gervasi, O. Synthetic Data Generation to Speed-Up the Object Recognition Pipeline.
 Electronics 2022, 11, 2. <a href="https://doi.org/10.3390/electronics11010002">https://doi.org/10.3390/electronics11010002</a></i>

 This page allows you to create confusion matrices and obtain a usable image in papers.<br>